Economy of Egypt: 19th century

+20th century

 With the outbreak of World War I, Egypt abandoned the gold standard and pegged its currency to the British pound at a fixed rate, which remained until 1962 when it shifted to the U.S. dollar.
 In 1969, Egypt adopted a multiple exchange rate system to address two key challenges.
 It helped mitigate the negative effects of an overvalued currency on external competitiveness while also managing the country's heavy reliance on workers’ remittances.

 By the 1980s, external shocks, including declining oil prices and rising debt, exposed the vulnerabilities of Egypt's economy.
 The government attempted exchange rate liberalization in 1987, reducing multiple exchange rates from five to three, implementing a gradual devaluation, and establishing a free exchange market.
 However, these measures proved insufficient due to Egypt's continued dependence on external revenues from oil, the Suez Canal, and remittances, and by the early 1990s, Egypt faced mounting fiscal deficits, inflation, and a balance of payments crisis.

 In response, the Economic Reform and Structural Adjustment Program was launched in 1991, backed by the IMF and World Bank.
 This program sought to unify exchange rates, liberalize trade, and reduce state intervention.
 The Egyptian pound was pegged to the U.S. dollar, supported by tight fiscal policies and high-interest rates.
 While this approach stabilized inflation and attracted capital inflows, it led to a gradual overvaluation of the currency, reducing competitiveness and straining foreign exchange reserves.

 The late 1990s and early 2000s saw growing pressure on the fixed exchange rate system due to external shocks, including the 1997 Asian financial crisis and declining oil prices.

+21st century

 By 2003, Egypt adopted a managed float, allowing greater currency flexibility while still maintaining central bank interventions.
-However, persistent trade imbalances and political instability following the 2011 revolution led to renewed currency pressures.
+Persistent trade imbalances and political instability following the 2011 revolution led to renewed currency pressures.
 A foreign exchange black market sprung up, and by 2016, Egypt was forced to implement a full float of the pound under an IMF-backed reform program.
 The sharp devaluation that followed improved Egypt's external balance but also led to inflationary pressures.

-By 2018, despite official claims of a free float, the Central Bank of Egypt was reportedly intervening through state-owned banks to manage the pound’s value.
-The COVID-19 pandemic and later the Russia-Ukraine war further weakened Egypt’s external position, disrupting tourism, raising commodity prices, and triggering a dollar shortage that revived the black market.
+By 2018, despite official claims of a free float, the Central Bank of Egypt was reportedly intervening through state-owned banks to manage the pound's value.
+The COVID-19 pandemic and later the Russia-Ukraine war further weakened Egypt's external position, disrupting tourism, raising commodity prices, and triggering a dollar shortage that revived the black market.

 In 2024, the government floated the pound again, leading to a 40% depreciation and a 600-basis-point interest rate hike.
 This unlocked an $8 billion IMF loan within a $20 billion international support package and helped stabilize the currency.
-Recovery was further supported by a $35 billion investment deal with the UAE to develop Ras El Hekma, the largest foreign investment in Egypt’s history.
+Recovery was further supported by a $35 billion investment deal with the UAE to develop Ras El Hekma, the largest foreign investment in Egypt's history.